davetron5000/wtf-is-a-webpack/markdown/css.md

 ## Minify CSS

 Wepack loaders often take options, which `css-loader` does.
-One of the options is `minimize:` which is documented to minify our
-CSS (which not call it `minify:`?!).
-Normaly, options are set inside the `use:` configuration like so:
+One of the options is `minimize:` which is documented to minify our CSS (which not call it `minify:`?!).
+Normally, options are set inside the `use:` configuration like so:

 ```javascript
 use : {